-Pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act, the SEC adopted a rule requiring public companies to annually disclose the pay ratio between their median employee]s annual total compensation and the total compensation of the principal executive officer.
-The Company]s principal executive officer is Mr. Sean E. Reilly, its Chief Executive Officer.
+Pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act, the SEC adopted a rule requiring public companies to annually disclose the pay ratio between their median employee's annual total compensation and the total compensation of the principal executive officer.
+The Company's principal executive officer is Mr. Sean E. Reilly, its Chief Executive Officer.

-For 2019:
+For 2020:

-- the annual total compensation of the median of all Company employees (other than its Chief Executive Officer) was \$59,550. - the annual total compensation of the Company S Chief Executive Officer, as reported in the Summary Compensation Table on page 27 of this proxy statement, was \$4,966,110.
+• the annual total compensation of the median of all Company employees (other than its Chief Executive Officer) was \$62,978.

+• the annual total compensation of the Company's Chief Executive Officer, as reported in the Summary Compensation Table on page 27 of this proxy statement, was \$3,912,660.

-Based on this information, for 2019 the ratio of the annual total compensation of the Company S Chief Executive Officer to the annual total compensation of our median employee, as required to be reported pursuant to Item 402 of Regulation S-K, was 83.4:1.
+Based on this information, for 2020 the ratio of the annual total compensation of the Company's Chief Executive Officer to the annual total compensation of our median employee, as required to be reported pursuant to Item 402 of Regulation S-K, was 62.1:1.

-The annual total compensation of the Company]s Chief Executive Officer as reported above is the amount reported in the Summary Compensation Table.
-As detailed in footnote 1 to the Summary Compensation Table, this amount includes the aggregate grant date fair value of a performance-based stock award assuming the probable outcome of achievement of performance targets, but does not reflect the actual performance-based stock award earned by the Company]s Chief Executive Officer.
+The annual total compensation of the Company's Chief Executive Officer as reported above is the amount reported in the Summary Compensation Table.
+As detailed in footnote 1 to the Summary Compensation Table, this amount includes the aggregate grant date fair value of a performance-based stock award assuming the probable outcome of achievement of performance targets, but does not reflect the actual performance-based stock award earned by the Company's Chief Executive Officer.

-The median employee was identified using a listing of all employees as of December 31, 2019, and calculating the median amount of total 2019 compensation as it would be reported based on the IRS instructions for Box 5, Medicare wages and tips.
-Actual amounts reported on Box 5 for 2019 were used for all employees who were employed throughout the entire year.
-We further annualized pay for those individuals not employed for a full year in 2019.
-Once we identified our median employee, we calculated such employee annual total compensation for 2019 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K.
+The median employee was identified using a listing of all employees as of December 31, 2020, and calculating the median amount of total 2020 compensation as it would be reported based on the IRS instructions for Box 5, Medicare wages and tips.
+Actual amounts reported on Box 5 for 2020 were used for all employees who were employed throughout the entire year.
+We further annualized pay for those individuals not employed for a full year in 2020.
+Once we identified our median employee, we calculated such employee's annual total compensation for 2020 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K.

-This pay ratio is a reasonable estimate calculated in a manner consistent with SEC rules based on the Company spayroll and employment records and the methodology described above.
-The SEC rules for identifying the median compensated employee and calculating the pay ratio based on that employee and calculating the pay ratio based on that employee and assumptions that reflect their compensation practices.
+This pay ratio is a reasonable estimate calculated in a manner consistent with SEC rules based on the Company's payroll and employment records and the methodology described above.
+The SEC rules for identifying the median compensated employee and calculating the pay ratio based on that employee's annual total compensation allow companies to adopt a variety of methodologies, to apply certain exclusions, and to make reasonable estimates and assumptions that reflect their compensation practices.
 As such, the pay ratio reported by other companies may not be comparable to the pay ratio reported above, as other companies may have different employment and compensation practices and may utilize different methodologies, exclusions, estimates and assumptions in calculating their own pay ratios.

-Director Compensation in Fiscal Year 2019
+Director Compensation in Fiscal Year 2020

-The following table sets forth a summary of the compensation we paid to our non-employee directors during 2019.
+The following table sets forth a summary of the compensation we paid to our non-employee directors during 2020.
 Mr. Kevin P. Reilly, Jr. receives no additional compensation for Board service.

 Name Fees Earned or Paid in Cash (\$) Stock Awards (\$)(1) Total (\$)

-John E. Koerner, III (2) 72,500 70,000 142,500
+John E. Koerner, III(2) 72,500 70,000 142,500

-Marshall Loeb 57,500 55,000 91,333
+Marshall Loeb 57,500 55,000 112,500

 Stephen P. Mumblow 83,500 75,000 158,500

 Thomas V. Reifenheiser(3) 72,500 70,000 142,500

-Anna Reilly (4) 95,000(5) 50,000 100,000
+Anna Reilly (4) 50,000 50,000 100,000

-Wendell Reilly (6) 50,000 50,000 100,000
+Wendell Reilly (5) 50,000 50,000 100,000

-Elizabeth Thompson(7) 30,667 55,000 85,667
+Elizabeth Thompson 83,666 55,000 138,666

+Nancy Fletcher(6) 34,833 55,000 89,833